airalab/robonomics-wiki/docs/door-notification.md

 <robo-wiki-video local src="create-automation.mp4" />

-That's all.
-Now you will receive message from telegram bot every time the door is open.
+Now you will receive message from Telegram bot every time the door is open.

 <robo-wiki-note type="okay">
 You can use this automation with any doors/windows in your home.